Sorry, you need to enable JavaScript to visit this website.

 Bonus tax withholding

 Generally, your employer can choose between two methods of withholding federal tax on your bonus.
-When it comes to workplace bonuses, the IRS gives employers two options: the percentage method and the aggregate method.
+When it comes to workplace bonuses, the IRS gives employers two options: The percentage method and the aggregate method.
 Below is a closer look at these two methods, along with examples and the pros and cons of each type.

 The percentage method